Polly Neate, Baroness Neate: Appointment to the House of Lords

+the London Borough of Hammersmith and Fulham on 26 November 2025.

 Personal life

 She is married to Hugh Thornbery CBE and has two grown-up daughters.
 Neate was permanently disabled in a rock climbing accident in January 2022, but remains a committed rock climber who speaks on the importance of more equitable access to climbing and the outdoors more widely.
-In October 2025, Neate was nominated for a life peerage by the House of Lords Appointments Commission to sit as a crossbench peer in the House of Lords.